Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The limit shape prepotential

 \subsection{Analytic continuation}

-We use Eq. (\ref{eq:yiofx}) to analytically continue the functions ${\y}_{i}(x)$ through the cuts $I_{i, {\ba}}$: for the Class I and II theories, after the redefinition (\ref{eq:yimu}) which eliminates $m_{e}$:
+We use equation~(\ref{eq:yiofx}) to analytically continue the functions ${\y}_{i}(x)$ through the cuts $I_{i, {\ba}}$: for the class I and II theories, after the redefinition (\ref{eq:yimu}) which eliminates $m_{e}$,

-For the Class II* theories after the redefinition (\ref{eq:yimu}) we have the following analogue of (\ref{eq:analytic}):
+For the class II* theories after the redefinition (\ref{eq:yimu}), we have the following analogue of (\ref{eq:analytic}):

-\section{The iWeyl group.}
+\section{The iWeyl group}

-The transformations (\ref{eq:analytic}, \ref{eq:classis}) generate a group, which we shall call the \emph{instanton Weyl group}, or \emph{iWeyl group}, $\iw$, for short.
+The transformations (\ref{eq:analytic}) and (\ref{eq:classis}) generate a group, which we shall call the \emph{instanton Weyl group}, or \emph{iWeyl group}, $\iw$, for short.
 This group can be defined for a much larger class of ${\CalN}=2$ theories, not necessarily of the superconformal quiver type we study in this work.

-It is clear that the transformations $r_i$ are reflections $r_i \circ r_i = Id$, so the iWeyl group is the group, generated by reflections.
+It is clear that the transformations $r_i$ are reflections $r_i \circ r_i = \operatorname{Id}$, so the iWeyl group is the group, generated by reflections.

-Now, by comparing Eq. (\ref{eq:analytic}) and Eqs. (\ref{eq:riz}), (\ref{eq:twwac}) we see that for the Class I theories the iWeyl group is the finite Weyl group $W({\g})$.
-Similarly, for the Class II theories the iWeyl group coincides with the affine Weyl group $W(\hat \g)$.
-For the Class II* theory the iWeyl group is the Weyl group $W({\gli})$ of the group $\Gli$.
+Now, by comparing equation~(\ref{eq:analytic}) and equations~(\ref{eq:riz}), (\ref{eq:twwac}), we see that for the class~I theories the iWeyl group is the finite Weyl group $W({\g})$.
+Similarly, for the class II theories the iWeyl group coincides with the affine Weyl group $W(\hat \g)$.
+For the class II* theory the iWeyl group is the Weyl group $W\big({\gli}\big)$ of the group $\Gli$.

-The groups $\bG$, $\hat \bG$, $\Gli$ and their Weyl groups are discussed in Appendix.
+The groups $\bG$, $\hat \bG$, $\Gli$ and their Weyl groups are discussed in Appendix~\ref{se:Lie}.